All Products

 sudo systemctl disable vtoa

-• Check the status of VTOA.
+• Check the status of vtoa

 systemctl status vtoa

-Obtain the real address of a client
+Get the real client address

-(Recommended) Call the getsockopt function
+(Recommended) Use the getsockopt call

 Important